oriser/Bolt/docs/installation/slack_app.md

 6. Click `Next` and then `Create`
 7. Click `Install To Workspace` and then `Allow` when asking for permissions (If you are not managing the workspace you may need an admin approval)
 8. Copy the `Signin Secret` and save aside
-9. Got to `Install App` section and copy the `OAuth Token` and save aside
+9. Go to `Install App` section and copy the `OAuth Token` and save aside
 10. Now, you can configure the `SLACK_OAUTH_TOKEN` and `SLACK_SIGNIN_SECRET` for Bolt.
 11. After Bolt is running, go to `Event Subscriptions` and click `Retry` for the _Request URL_
 12. If all went well, the verification should work, click `Save Changes`